Liquid-Reply/technical-challenge-wp3/README.md

 * Use Azure Private Link or VNet Integration to facilitate private access between AKS and Azure Database for PostgreSQL Flexible Server.
 * Use managed identities to for authn/authz form Kubernetes workload to Azure services.
 * Consider deploying Azure Database for PostgreSQL Flexible Server in `ZoneRedundant` mode and add read replicas which can be promoted to primary instances in case of failures.
-* Consider using a web application firewall (either within Kubernetes or as part of the load balancer).
+* Consider using a web application firewall
 * Consider FinOps best practices to ensure reasonable cloud spending.
 This includes aspects like rightsizing and autoscaling of e.g. compute, storage and application resources.

 ## Deployment